 The City of New Braunfels will manage the flow-split program according to flow rates specified in revised Table 5-3 (Table 1).
-A standard operating procedure has been developed by the City of New Braunfels to guide adjustments to the flow-control gate and to achieve flow-split targets.
+A standard operating procedure has been developed by the City of New Braunfels to guide adjustments to the flow-control gates and to achieve flow-split targets.
 City of New Braunfels staff will monitor real-time streamflow conditions at USGS gages in the Comal River system and adjust the flow-control gates, as needed, to meet flow-split streamflow targets.
-The primary 48" culvert gate and the new back-up culvert gates will be operated conjunctively to meet target flow rates.
-Floating vegetation and debris will be manually removed from the control gate and screen from a canoe or boat.
+The primary 48" culvert gate and the back-up culvert gates will be operated conjunctively to meet target flow rates.
+Floating vegetation and debris will be manually removed from the flow control gate and screen, as needed, to prevent blockages and flow restrictions.
 Vegetative material removed from the intake structure will be placed along the banks of Landa Lake and/ or returned to Landa Lake.
-Floating vegetation is managed and funded under task of EAHCP § 5.2.10: Litter and Floating Vegetation

-Management.
-The flow control gate will be exercised routinely to maintain functionality of the gate.
+Floating vegetation is managed and funded under task of EAHCP § 5.2.10: Litter and Floating Vegetation Management.
+The flow control gates will be exercised routinely to maintain functionality of the gate.

-Flow rates in the Old Channel, New Channel, and Comal River will be based on real-time streamflow data provided by the USGS gages in the Comal River.
+Monitoring of flow rates in the Old Channel, New Channel, and Comal River will be based on realtime streamflow data provided by the USGS gages in the Comal River.
 City of New Braunfels staff will monitor streamflow on a weekly basis, at minimum.
 Adjustments to the flow-control gate will be made on an as-needed basis to meet flow-spilt management objectives.
 City of New Braunfels staff will monitor the flow-control gate and intake screen on a regular basis to assess for vegetation build-up and debris that have the potential to restrict flow into the culvert between Landa Lake and the Old Channel.
-When required, trash racks and vegetation barrier booms will be cleaned to prevent accumulations of vegetation and debris.
-Accumulated vegetation will be placed along the banks of Landa Lake and/ or returned to Landa Lake.